opencv/opencv/doc/py_tutorials/py_feature2d/py_table_of_contents_feature2d.markdown

 -   @subpage tutorial_py_orb

-    SIFT and SURF are good in what they do, but what if you have to pay a few dollars every year to use them in your applications?
-Yeah, they are patented!!!
+    SURF is good in what it does, but what if you have to pay a few dollars every year to use it in your applications?
+Yeah, it is patented!!!
 To solve that problem, OpenCV devs came up with a new "FREE" alternative to SIFT & SURF, and that is ORB.

 -   @subpage tutorial_py_matcher